yudong-0222/realclubwebsite/README.md

 # ASHS.NUTN CSIRC OFFICIAL WEBSITE
 Hello there!
 Welcom to this repo.
+This is the [LINK](https://ashsnutncsirc.vercel.app) to the club page.
+If you want to check the all LINKS about club, [Click Here](https://ashsnutncsric.vercel.app/link)

 This is a website, made for the **Computer Science & Information Research Club.**